open/close all folders

 Winston Chapelmount was a cheeky cockney boy of about 10 years old before he was crossed over to the spirit world.
 Charming and enthusiastic, he can brighten even the darkest room with his cheery, sweet nature.
 Unfortunately, he's also a ghost, which limits his involvement in proceedings somewhat.
 But Winston is all-too happy to help and eagerly joins in with the adventure whenever he feels he can be of use.

-, Palethorn acquired Zarok's spellbook and unleashed havoc on London.
+The Big Bad of Medievil 2, Palethorn acquired Zarok's spellbook and unleashed havoc on London.
 However, something went wrong with the spell, and as a result he was transformed into a red-skinned demon, and the pages of the spellbook were scattered across London, thus making the monsters he summoned almost uncontrollable.
 Palethorn now seeks the remaining pages of the spellbook so he can complete the spell and take over the world.